spetrov/ping-sdk-ios/Logger/README.md

 Another change
 One more change

-The PingLogger SDK provides a versatile logging interface and a set of common loggers for the Ping SDKs.
+The PingLogger SDK provides a versatile logging interface and a set of common loggers for the Ping gaga SDKs.

 ## Integrating the SDK into your project